swd1tn002/raspberry-pi-wifi-reconnect/README.md

 # raspberry-pi-wifi-reconnect

-A cron job for setting wlan0 interface down and up again to recover from loss of connectivity with Raspberry Pi 3 Model B+.
+My Raspberry Pi 3 Model B+ at times loses wifi connectivity due to unknown reasons.
+The signal appears strong and everything appears to be fine, but all connections time out.
+This cron job is created for setting wlan0 interface down and up again when such connectivity issue is detected to restore connectivity.

 ## Create the bash script: